4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 It does a minimal number of tasks required to load an application into RAM and then boot into it:

   - Initialize the PLL clocks for the MPU and DDR RAM
-  - Initialize and optionally test the DDR RAM
+  - Initialize the DDR RAM
   - Detect the boot method (NOR Flash, SD Card, EMMC, etc.)
   - Load the application image from the boot medium into DDR RAM
   - Jump into the application